abhisek2004/Coding-resources_Full-stack/README.md

 <img src="https://user-images.githubusercontent.com/74038190/212284100-561aa473-3905-4a80-b561-0d28506553ee.gif" width="100%">

-Absolutely, Abhisek!
-Here's your content rewritten in a **modern, visually appealing**, **emoji-enhanced**, and **structured** format perfect for your portfolio, GitHub README, or personal resource hub.

----

 # 📚 Developer Resource Hub – 2025 Edition

 > Curated by **Abhisek Panda** 🧑‍💻 | A collection of top **career resources**, **job opportunities**, and **useful learning platforms** for aspiring developers!